SHADO Interceptor: Origin and design

 The Interceptors were designed by Mike Trim and effects director Derek Meddings from a one-line description in the script for the first episode.
 The basic form was devised by Trim, who imagined the Interceptors as flying counterparts to the SHADO Moonmobile and wanted to give them a "uniform", "factory-built" appearance.
 Meddings later revised Trim's concept because he thought that it looked "too conventional" or "old-fashioned".
 The alterations included shrinking and re-shaping the craft while enlarging its cockpit windows.
 According to Trim, Meddings' re-working "streamlined the whole design".

 Four studio models were built: one roughly 26 in model for shooting close-ups, and three 13 in versions for long shots.
 Although the models appear white on camera, they were actually painted a pale blue.

 Meddings questioned the Interceptor's effectiveness in defending Earth, noting that by firing its one missile, the craft rendered itself "practically useless".
 A production memo stated that the simultaneous missile launches are precisely calculated to cause a "blanket atomic explosion" that engulfs enemy craft or forces them to change course, each missile having "[broken] up into ten smaller parts (similar to the way in which a 12-bore cartridge breaks up)".

 Michael Peck, a contributor to Foreign Policy magazine, likens the Interceptors to "space-flying Harrier jump jets".
 He also writes that as they only ever flew in threes, it was fortunate for SHADO that "while the aliens could design spacecraft that travelled seven times the speed of light, they never mastered the tactic of attacking with four UFOs".

-Dinky model
+Merchandise

-The Dinky Interceptor was a toy model spacecraft made by Dinky Toys and based on the SHADO spacecraft.
-It was manufactured and sold for approximately eight years and, during this time, changed appearance several times.
+The Dinky Interceptor was a die-cast toy made by Dinky Toys, based on the SHADO spacecraft.
+First released in 1971, it was manufactured and sold until the late 1970s.
+During this period, its appearance was changed several times.
+The earliest version was metallic green (instead of pale blue or white), with orange skis and stickers and gold details.
+Later versions switched the original pilot for a figurine of Joe McClaine (from the earlier Century 21 series Joe 90), which had first appeared in Dinky's Joe 90 Jet-Air Car.

-The earliest version was metallic green rather than white, with orange skis and orange stickers, and featuring gold details.
-This had a clear canopy with a red seated figure with outreached arms.
-This was the same figure as used in the Joe 90 car.
-Early versions can be easily detected, as they have a slight raised rim around the chrome gun panel in front of the canopy.
-Later models did not have this.

-From around 1975, the canopy was blue and the figure became specific to the model, in that it was green and had lowered arms.
-For a period both blue and clear canopies were used.
-Red-legged versions also appeared around this time and are now considered rare.

-As production continued, it appears that cost constraints and issues regarding toxicity of paints led to the issue of the models with bright casting parts, instead of gold painted ones as featured in the 1978 catalogue.
-In the 1978 catalogue the skis are turned up on the trailing edge.
-The final models had bright metal parts, a black nose and no chrome plating.
+In Japan, Bandai marketed a plastic version called the "Space Interceptor".